mirrorz-org/mirrorz/README.md

 For end users, this is not a good experience as they need to search for available mirrors.

-To make things easy, MirrorZ is intended to include all the mirrorS, so a unified interface is needed.
+To make things easy, MirrorZ is intended to include all mirrorS, so a unified interface is needed.

 ## Data Format v1 (draft)